Eggs revisited: Nutritious and safe to eatLast Updated : 01 May 2011

 High protein foods are known to boost satiety (the feeling of fullness experienced after eating) and this had led scientists to investigate whether eggs have a role in satiety and weight management.
-Two controlled trials reported that eating eggs for breakfast can promote feelings of satiety and lower daily calorie intake.3,4 One study found that eating eggs for breakfast at least 5 days/week for eight weeks enhanced weight loss in overweight subjects on a reduced-calorie diet compared to an energy-matched bagel breakfast.5
+Two controlled trials reported that eating eggs for breakfast can promote feelings of satiety and lower daily calorie intake.3,4 One study found that eating eggs for breakfast at least 5 days/week for eight weeks enhanced weight loss in subjects that had overweight on a reduced-calorie diet compared to an energy-matched bagel breakfast.5

 The carotenoids lutein and zeaxanthin, found in large amounts in egg yolk, are believed to help cut the risk of age-related macular degeneration, a major cause of blindness in older people.
 One study revealed that eating six eggs weekly for 12 weeks raised blood zeaxanthin levels and increased the optical density of the macular pigment.6 A higher optical density of the macular pigment may help reduce the stress of sunlight to the eye (photostress).